-Graduate Degree Programs in Educational Leadership Administration in Phoenix
+Education Leadership Degree Programs in Phoenix

-What Can You Do With a Masters in Educational Leadership?
+What Can You Do With a Masters Degree in Education Leadership?

-A master’s degree in educational leadership will prepare you to join a workforce of over 5.05 million.
+A Master in education leadership & administration program may prepare you to join a work force of over 5.05 million.
 Most are women between the ages of 36 and 45.
-Of these workers over half (56.9%) are teachers.
+Of these workers, over half (56.9%) are teachers.
 Others are:

-- 4.5% are Education administrators (Principals, Deans, Student Affairs Administration)
+- 4.5% are Education Admins (Principals, Deans, Student Affairs Leaders)

 - 0.2% are Education Specialists

 These leaders are expected to have a certain set of skills.
 They need to promote how well students do on tests and help them each other goals.
 They are also held to both school and teacher success.
 To pursue the following admin roles in Phoenix, you’ll typically need a master’s or PhD in educational leadership.

 - School Superintendent (Masters)

 The Bureau of Labor Statistics (BLS) tells us the job outlook for educational leaders is expected to grow as fast as average through 2031.
 The growth will go up and down according to state budgets and student enrollments.
 Most Education Admin work in: